When In Doubt, Stick To Your Creative Vision

 We’re not a Hollywood production.
 We don’t have trailers or assistants.
 So we’re doing what we need to do—whether that means doing dishes or checking in on crew morale.

 Production wouldn’t be complete without its surprises.
-We were lucky to experience some extraordinary ones: our Producer Cameron Russell raised $4000 for our expenses, working with the humble and talented BAFTA-winning Sound Operator Chris Duesterdiek; meeting Oscar-winning Set Designer Jim Erickson in front of a hardware store; and celebrating with a wrap party where conversations drifted toward The Artist’s Way, TV shows free from violence, and cuddly chickens.
+We were blessed to experience some extraordinary ones: our Producer Cameron Russell raised $4000 for our trip expenses, working with the humble and talented BAFTA-winning Sound Operator Chris Duesterdiek; meeting Oscar-winning Set Designer Jim Erickson in front of a hardware store; and celebrating with a wrap party where conversations drifted toward The Artist’s Way, TV shows free from violence, and cuddly chickens.

-“As soon as you trust yourself, you will know how to live.
+“As soon as you trust yourself, you will know how to live.”

 ―Johann Wolfgang von Goethe, Faust, First Part